killertux/gitrub/Readme.md

 The scrapping can be triggered from three places: the Rest API, the GraphQL API and the CLI.
 Also, there is a cron job that handles automatic scrapping of data.

 You can edit the crontab file in `cron/crontab`.
-Notice, if you change the crontab file, you need to rebuild the docker image before re-upping the services.
+Notice that if you change the crontab file, you need to rebuild the docker image before re-upping the services.
 You can do this by calling `docker-compose build` and then `docker-compose up` again.

 ### Running tests